Information and Communication Technology investigates the ways in which modern technologies are used in work and play.

 This is a compulsory subject, one period per week, where students experience a wide range of technologies and investigate:

-- Multimedia creation
+- Multimedia creation (images, video and audio)

 - Online safety